-Provide explicit instruction and scaffolding as necessary for the skills and concepts students should acquire for RI3 (see above) Employ process essays and actual processes in the classroom to illustrate the importance of logical order (for example, analyzing the steps of constitutional processes) Expose students to a variety of arguments, both valid and logically false, to allow them to distinguish the differences in how arguments are introduced and developed (well-known speeches are useful for this inquiry) In the context of modern contemporary rhetoric, view television commercials and/or research popular advertising campaigns to determine how brand identities are introduced, developed, and connected to audience biases and concerns Use graphic organizers to support students in identifying and illustrating interconnected points within an argument or analysis Expose students to complex informational genres, such as peer reviewed scholarly journals, legal documents, or position statements Sample Task for Integration:
+- Provide explicit instruction and scaffolding as necessary for the skills and concepts students should acquire for RI3 American Literature (see above) - Employ process essays, and actual processes in the classroom to illustrate the importance of logical order (for example, how to make pizza, or how a bill becomes a law) - Expose students to a variety of arguments, both valid and logically false, to allow them to distinguish the differences in how arguments are introduced and developed (well known speeches are useful for this inquiry) - In the context of modern American rhetoric, view television commercials and/or research popular advertising campaigns to determine how brand identities are introduced, developed, and connected to audience biases and concerns - Use graphic organizers to support students in identifying and illustrating interconnected points within an argument or analysis - Expose students to complex informational genres texts such as peer reviewed scholarly journals, legal documents, or position statements

-Students will conduct an analysis of claims made during a political debate, fact checking individual claims and identifying inferences both subtle and overt.
+Students will conduct an analysis of claims made during a political debate, fact checking individual claims and identifying inferences, both subtle and overt.
 Access an appropriate debate from historical archives (audio and video of hundreds of debates are available online).
 Transcripts are also available for all debates that have been nationally televised, but instructors may or may not want to provide these.
 Students will view/listen/read the debate a number of times, taking notes on claims and inferences.
-When a fairly exhaustive list of a candidate's claims has been compiled, students will go to work fact checking the claims (aso looking for instances where a candidate contradicts him or herself).
+When a fairly exhaustive list of a candidate's claims has been compiled, students will go to work fact checking the claims (also looking for instances where a candidate contradicts him or herself).
 Students will write an analysis that shows how the candidate's main points were developed over the course of the debate, and will ascertain whether those points were well developed and supported or not.
-Recommended Vocabulary for Teaching and Learning: